-Based on a scientific program that bridges the faculties of biology, medicine, geosciences, mathematics, and philosophy, the MGSE will provide doctoral students with the necessary skills for acquiring and applying knowledge in a multi-disciplinary world.
-The curriculum of the MGSE is tightly linked to its research questions, but will also be based on a strong theoretical and philosophical foundation for all participating students.
+Based on a scientific program that bridges the Faculties of Biology, Medicine, Geosciences, Mathematics, and Philosophy, the MGSE provides doctoral students with the necessary skills for acquiring and applying knowledge in a multidisciplinary world.
+The curriculum of the MGSE is tightly linked to its research questions, but also based on a strong theoretical and philosophical foundation for all participating students.
 The three-year teaching program takes the diversity of future careers into account and is tailored towards developing scientists who see interdisciplinary connections in the multifaceted aspects of evolutionary problems.